Sancha of Aragon, Countess of Toulouse

-Sancha of Aragon (1186, Zaragoza -1241) was the daughter of King Alfonso II of Aragon and his wife, Sancha of Castile.
+Sancha of Aragon (1186, Zaragoza –1241) was the daughter of King Alfonso II of Aragon and his wife, Sancha of Castile, as well as countess of Toulouse from 1222-1241.
 Sancha was married to Raymond VII, Count of Toulouse in 1211.
 Upon the death of Raymond's father, Raymond VI, in 1222, she acquired the titles Countess consort of Toulouse and Marquise consort of Provence until their divorce in 1241.

 Sancha's paternal grandparents were Ramon Berenguer IV, Count of Barcelona and Petronilla of Aragon; her maternal grandparents were Alfonso VII of León and Castile and Richeza of Poland, Queen of Castile.
 She was the sister of Peter II of Aragon and Alfonso II, Count of Provence.
 She and Raymond had one child, Joan, Countess of Toulouse, who inherited the same titles upon the death of her father from 1249 to 1271.

+Sancha was a pivotal figure in the 13th century struggle between France and Aragon over Southern France, specifically Languedoc and Provence.
+The marriage between Sancha and Raymond VII was significant as it was the culmination of Aragon's effort to challenge the French King's authority in Southern France.
+Moreover, the marriage was emblematic of the increasingly disputed affiliations of Toulouse, which nominally owed fealty to the King of France, Phillip II.
+However, throughout the latter half of the 12^{th} Century, and the first half of the 13^{th}, Toulouse had increasingly drifted into the Aragonese sphere of influence.
+This process reached a high-water mark when Raymond VII ceremoniously offered suzerainty of Toulouse to Sancha's brother Peter II in exchange for Sancha's hand.
+Peter II was already known by this time to be extremely ambitious and interested in Aragonese expansion North of the Pyrenees.
+Peter II had already demonstrated this ambition through his efforts on the Iberian peninsula up until this point.
+Thus, Sancha's marriage effectively deepened the existing diplomatic relationship between Toulouse and Aragon and further challenged French control of the Languedoc region.
+This tension would ultimately climax with the Albigensian Crusade, which aside from suppressing the Cathar faith in Occitania, also represented a sort of proxy conflict through which Phillip II was able to reassert his authority in the region through his vassals.